team-telnyx/telnyx-webrtc-android/README.md

 When we receive a call we will receive an InviteResponse data class that contains the details we need to accept the call.
 We can then call the acceptCall method in TelnyxClient from our ViewModel:

 ### Handling Multiple Calls
 The Telnyx WebRTC SDK allows for multiple calls to be handled at once.
-In order to handle multiple calls, you can use the callId to differentiate between calls.
+You can use the callId to differentiate the calls..

 ```kotlin
 import java.util.UUID